stefanhacks/roguemap_generator/README.md

 - Has a method which connects all rooms by iterating through a shuffled list.
 This ensures all rooms are connected at least once.

 ### Graphics:
+- Used [monogram](https://datagoblin.itch.io/monogram) as the UI font.
 - Original Tileset got from [Pìxel Poem, on itch.io](https://pixel-poem.itch.io/dungeon-assetpuck).
-- Used [monogram](https://datagoblin.itch.io/monogram) as the UI font.
 - In order to understand Godot Tileset terrains, I had to change a bit and expand in some of its options.

-### Shortcomings:
-- Tileset has repeated graphics.
-The reason for this is so I can compare the pathways from the Terrain editor with Godot's Documentation with less hassle.
-- Implementation might not be the most optimal one, I relied only on my own code and experience to implement this.

 ### Where to Go:
 - Comment the code.
 - Might make this prettier by adding custom rooms, objects and random objects within.
 - Define navigation zones, add agents.
-- IDK, not the current focus.